particle-iot/docs/src/content/hardware/b-series-som/som-first-board.md

 ### Power Supply

-This design uses a [Monolithic Power Systems MP2122GJ-Z](https://www.digikey.com/product-detail/en/monolithic-power-systems-inc/MP2122GJ-Z/1589-1872-1-ND/5291939) dual 2A adjustable switching regulator.
+This design uses a [Monolithic Power Systems MP2122AGJ-Z](https://www.digikey.com/en/products/detail/monolithic-power-systems-inc/MP2122AGJ-Z/14296797) dual 2A adjustable switching regulator, or the older MP2122GJ-Z (no "A").

 Each output is controlled by a voltage divider (two resistors), has an inductor (4.7 uH), and an output capacitor (22 uF).
 There's also a 22 uF input capacitor.